ankit0905/Youtube-Playlist-Downloader/README.md

 # Youtube-Playlist-Downloader

 This is a python script which one by one downloads all the videos of a YouTube Playlist in a specified folder.
+The videos can be downloaded both in best quality available (720p) Or the minimum quality.

 Usage
 ============